nayeem92/OTP-verification-login-forgot-password/README.md

 # OTP verification/login/forgot password

-The php and sqp files are in the branch OTP
+The php and sqp files are in the master branch

 This repo contains a demo site hosted on xampp to show the features: